 8.6.8.
-Effective term of compensation amounts
+EFFECTIVE TERM OF COMPENSATION AMOUNTS

-The above provisions on accident insurance and new compensation amounts apply to accidents that occur after 1 November 2022.
+The above provisions on accident insurance and new compensation amounts apply to accidents that occur after 1 February 2024.

-9. SICKNESS BENEFIT FUND, HOLIDAY PAY FUND, VOCATIONAL TRAINING FUND, PENSION FUNDS AND VOCATIONAL REHABILITATION FUND
+9. SICK PAY FUND, HOLIDAY PAY FUND, VOCATIONAL TRAINING FUND, PENSION FUNDS AND VOCATIONAL REHABILITATION FUND

 9.1.
-Sick Pay Fund
+SICK PAY FUND

-Employers shall pay 1% of employees' wages to the sickness fund of the Trade Union concerned, unless higher payments have been negotiated in wages and terms agreements.
+Employers pay 1% of paid-out wages to their employees to the sick pay fund of the Trade Union concerned, unless higher payments have been negotiated in collective agreements.

-- See Act No. 19/1979 on Workers' Right to Advance Notice of Termination of Employment and to Wages on Account of Absence through Illness and Accidents.
-Moreover, Act No. 55/1980 on Working Terms and Obligatory Pension Rights Insurance.
+- See Act No. 19/1979 on Workers Right to Advance Notice of Termination of Employment and to Wages on Account of Absence through Illness and Accidents, as well as Act No. 55/1980 on Working Terms and Pension Rights Insurance.

 9.2.
-Holiday pay fund
+HOLIDAY PAY FUND

-Employers pay 0.25% of the same pay reference base as is used to calculate pension premiums to the Commercial Workers' Holiday Home Fund (Orlofsheimilisjóður verslunarmanna).
-The parties to this Agreement agree that the pension funds concerned shall be responsible for the collection of this fee, together with a premium of the same size to be paid to the Community Centre Fund of the Commercial Employers' Association (Félagsheimilasjóður verslunarsamtakanna) or to other employers who are parties to this Agreement, as agreed in further detail by those paying these fees.
+Employers pay 0.25% of the same pay reference base as is used to calculate pension premiums to the Commercial Workers Holiday Home Fund (Orlofsheimilisjóður verslunarmanna).
+The parties to this Agreement agree that the pension funds concerned shall be responsible for the collection of this fee, together with a premium of the same size to be paid to the Community Centre Fund of the Commercial Employers Association (Félagsheimilasjóður verslunarsamtakanna) or to other employers who are parties to this Agreement, as agreed in further detail by those paying these fees.
 Collection costs shall be divided equally.

-- See Act No. 55/1980 on Working Terms and Obligatory Pension Rights Insurance.
+- See Act No. 55/1980 on Working Terms and Pension Rights Insurance.

 9.3.
-Vocational Training Fund
+VOCATIONAL TRAINING FUND